-Buying a home, whether you’re a first-time buyer or have been in this business before, can be a little stressful and expensive.
+Buying a home, whether you’re a First-Time buyer or have been in this business before, can be a little stressful and expensive.
 The cost goes up even more when you want to buy and sell at the same time.
 Here is a helpful breakdown of some of the expenditures you will have to consider when moving home.

 You should know that you only need to deal with estate agent fees if you are looking to sell a property.
 Their prices can vary so make sure you try to find the best price and leading service before diving into anything.
 The cheapest agents tend to be online ones who don’t carry the expense of maintaining offices.

-If you aren’t too sensitive to costs and you would prefer a more personalised local service, you may have to pay an extra 1-2% of your selling price.
+If you aren’t too sensitive to costs and you would prefer a more personalised service, you may have to pay an extra 1-2% of your selling price.

 The fees are usually negotiable, especially in a “seller’s market” – that means when agents are fighting to get your instruction because of lack of houses on the market.